 Unless you've tried it, the Moose Run is just an infamous name like

 Blackwater or Erzberg.
 We all know it’s tough.
-We know you can’t worry
+We know you can’t

-Gusse’s backyard, you don’t know.
+saddle in Bill Gusse’s backyard, you don’t know.

 The first 3 or 4 miles are somewhat rideable, actually.
-The peat whoops
+The peat

-and otherwise manageable, save for the
+populated with logs and otherwise manageable, save for the

 occasional 3-foot wheel drop into soil that is softer than sand.
 The first

 the fuss is about.

 Then comes the creek.
 A crowd of spectators tells you something